MakerCusat/MakerCusat/README.md

-# Welcome to MAKERS CUSAT: Your Gateway to Innovation and Creation 🚀
+# Welcome to MAKER CUSAT: Your Gateway to Innovation and Creation 🚀

 Are you passionate about tinkering with technology, creating innovative projects, and exploring the world of Arduino, 3D printing, and IoT (Internet of Things) technologies?
 Look no further!
-MAKERS CUSAT is your vibrant community, born from the minds of college students like you, dedicated to fostering creativity, learning, and collaboration. 🛠️
+MAKER CUSAT is your vibrant community, born from the minds of college students like you, dedicated to fostering creativity, learning, and collaboration. 🛠️

 ## About Us ℹ️
-MAKERS CUSAT is not just a community; it's a mindset.
+MAKER CUSAT is not just a community; it's a mindset.
 We believe that the spirit of making, building, and inventing is what drives progress and innovation.
 Our community was founded by a group of like-minded college students at Cochin University of Science and Technology (CUSAT) who wanted to create a space where fellow students could come together to explore, experiment, and expand their horizons. 🌟

 ## Our Mission 🎯
 Our mission is clear: to provide a platform where aspiring makers can turn their ideas into reality.
 We're here to inspire, guide, and support you on your journey of discovery and creation.
-Whether you're a seasoned maker or a curious novice, MAKERS CUSAT welcomes everyone with open arms. 🌐
+Whether you're a seasoned maker or a curious novice, MAKER CUSAT welcomes everyone with open arms. 🌐

 ## What We Offer 🛠️
 1. **Workshops and Tutorials:** Our community hosts a wide range of workshops and tutorials on Arduino, 3D printing, and IoT technologies.
 From beginner-level introductions to advanced projects, we cover it all.
 Our aim is to equip you with the knowledge and skills you need to bring your ideas to life. 📚

-2. **Collaborative Projects:** At MAKERS CUSAT, we believe in the power of collaboration.
+2. **Collaborative Projects:** At MAKER CUSAT, we believe in the power of collaboration.
 Join forces with fellow makers to work on exciting projects.
 Whether it's designing a smart home system or creating a 3D-printed masterpiece, you'll find like-minded enthusiasts eager to team up and turn dreams into reality. 🤝

 3. **Access to Resources:** Our community offers access to a wealth of resources, including cutting-edge technology, 3D printers, and a wide range of electronic components.
 We provide a nurturing environment where you can experiment without limitations. 💡